iamdefinitelyahuman/eth-event/README.md

 * If an array is indexed in an event, the topic is generated as a sha3 hash and so cannot be decrypted.
 In this case, the unencrypted topic is returned and `decoded` is set to `False`.

 * Anonymous events cannot be decoded.
 Use the `allow_undecoded` kwarg when calling `decode_logs` and `decode_trace` to receive the undecoded log without raising an exception.

+* When decoding a trace, the initial address for the call cannot be determined.
+To include addresses where decoded events were emitted you must supply the initial address with the `initial_address` keyword argument.

 ## Tests